 The other bit of bad news is that the grief and guilt of giving a dog away doesn’t just disappear – even after you read my tips on how to deal with this type of pet loss.

-5 Ways to Deal With Rehoming a Dog
+How to Cope With Rehoming Your Dog

 If you’re overwhelmed with guilt, you may find How to Deal With Guilt After the Loss of Your Beloved Dog helpful.
 Pay particular attention to the readers’ comments, because you’ll see that you are not alone.
 Our dogs are so important to us and we love them so much…and causing them any pain is incredibly difficult for us to resolve.
 Rehoming a dog is traumatic, and I want you to be gentle with yourself.